 - Phase One: Conceptual Proposal

 - Phase Two: Detailed Proposal

-- Phase Three: Community EngagementOutreach and Preliminary Discussions
+- Phase Three: Community Outreach and Preliminary Discussions Can we be more explicit about how we say no based on site prioritization and staff time?

 Metro will respond to unsolicited proposals by following federal procurement guidelines for competitive procurement.
 Metro may, at any time, choose not to proceed further with any unsolicited proposal.